layetri/donut-rs/readme.md

 - I'm still doing the **everything synth**.
 Donut's 4/4/4 config will be back, featuring the 4 sound sources, 4 effects, and 4 modulators (for a start).
 - Fully modular Audio Graph.
 Building on the implementation from Mikoto Studio, Donut 2.0 will feature a more reliable audio processing backend (maybe).
 - User-friendly UI.
 I'm still on the fence about the exact framework to choose, but this iteration of Donut will finally feature a usable graphics interface (or Dear ImGui again).

+### Credits
+- The default piano sample was generously provided by Björn Colin.